Edgeberry/Edgeberry-Device-Hub/alignment.md

 We use a single, admin-managed provisioning client certificate for initial device bootstrap and a secret manufacturer UUID per device:

 - **Provisioning client certificate (admin-only):** A single certificate authorizes bootstrap requests.
-It is embedded in the installer and validated by the Fleet Hub via fingerprint pinning or by an mTLS reverse proxy.
+It is embedded in the installer and validated by the Device Hub via fingerprint pinning or by an mTLS reverse proxy.
 - **Secret manufacturer UUID:** Each device has a secret UUID known only to the device owner and server admin.
 The UUID is never stored in plaintext; the server stores a salted SHA-256 hash.

 Data model additions (on `devices`):